oahlen/huey/README.md

 ### mix(color1, color2, weight)

-Mixes two existing colors into a new one based on weight.
+Mixes two existing colors into a new one based ona  weight.
 The weight is relative to the first color: 1.0 just returns the first color, 0.5 return a 50/50 mix of the two colors, 0.0 just returns the second color.

 ### Regular hex color